blinemedical/setup-gstreamer/README.md

 ## Example Usage

-In this example, it is a Windows environmnent and we want to set the `GSTREAMER_...` environment variables in a follow-on step.
+In this example, it is a Windows environment and we want to set the `GSTREAMER_...` environment variables in a follow-on step.
 The first step runs the installation.
-The second step echos the toutput variables from the previous step into variables that are then redirected into the `GITHUB_ENV` variable.
+The second step echoes the output variables from the previous step into variables that are then redirected into the `GITHUB_ENV` variable.
 If a next job were specified, it would have those variables set.

 ```
 - name: Setup GStreamer